0chain/zwalletcli/README.md

 ### 2. Run `zwallet` commands

-The following steps assume the current directory is inside the `zwalletcli` repo.
+The following steps assume that your terminal's working directory is inside the `zwalletcli` repo.

 1. Register a new wallet

 The wallet information is stored on `/.zcn/wallet.json`.
 Initially, there is no wallet yet.

-When you execute any `zwallet` command, it will automatically create a wallet if it cannot find any, and save that locally.
+When you execute any `zwallet` command, it will automatically create a wallet file locally if none exist.

 Run the `ls-miners` command and see that it creates a wallet first before completing the command requested which is listing the miner nodes.
 ```sh